slbailey/Retrovue/docs/developer/Enricher.md

 - Output: Modified playout plan with overlays, transitions, etc.
 - Examples: Channel branding, crossfades, emergency crawls

-### Configuration Schema
+### Enrichment Parameter Schema

-Each enricher type declares its configuration requirements:
+Each enricher type declares its enrichment parameter requirements.
+These are the specific values the enricher needs to perform its enrichment tasks:

 ```python
 @classmethod